MRT-Map/tile-renderer/docs/functions.rst

 -----
 .. py:currentmodule:: renderer.tools.plaJson

-.. py:function:: findEnds(plaList: dict, nodeList: dict) -> Tuple[RealNum, RealNum, RealNum, RealNum]
+.. py:function:: find_ends(plaList: dict, nodeList: dict) -> Tuple[RealNum, RealNum, RealNum, RealNum]

    Finds the minimum and maximum X and Y values of a JSON or dictionary of PLAs.